Veterans Health Administration: History

 The first Federal agency to provide medical care to veterans was the Naval Home in Philadelphia, Pennsylvania.
 The home was created in 1812 and was followed by the creation of Soldiers Home in 1853 and St. Elizabeth's Hospital in 1855.
 Congress created the National Home for Disabled Volunteer Soldiers in 1865 in response to the high number of Civil War casualties.
 These homes were initially intended to be room and board for disabled veterans.
 However, by the late 1920s, the homes were providing a level of care comparable to hospital care.

 President Hoover created the Veterans Administration (VA) in 1930 to consolidate all veteran services.
 General Omar N. Bradley was appointed to VA administrator and Bradley appointed Major General Paul Hawley as director of VA medicine, both in 1945.
 Hawley successfully established a policy that affiliated new VA hospitals with medical schools.
 Hawley also promoted resident and teaching fellowships at VA hospitals.
 Ultimately, Hawley was responsible for starting the hospital-based research program at the VA.
 Bradley resigned in 1947.
-However, upon resignation, 97 hospitals were in operation and 29 new hospitals had been built.
+However, upon resignation, 97 hospitals were in operation and 29 new hospital had been built.
 As a result, the VA health system was able to serve a much larger population of veterans than it had served in previous years.

 In 1988, President Reagan signed the Department of Veterans Affairs Act, which elevated the VA to Cabinet-level, then becoming known as the Department of Veterans Affairs.
 The Department of Veterans Affairs oversees the Veterans Health Administration.

 In the mid-1980s the VHA was criticized for their high operative mortality.
-To that end, Congress passed Public Law 99-166 in December 1985 which mandated the VHA to report their outcomes in comparison to national averages and the information must be risk-adjusted to account for the severity of illness of the VHA surgical patient population.
+To that end, Congress passed Public Law 99–166 in December 1985 which mandated the VHA to report their outcomes in comparison to national averages and the information must be risk-adjusted to account for the severity of illness of the VHA surgical patient population.
 In 1991 the National VA Surgical Risk Study (NVASRS) began in 44 Veterans Administration Medical Centers.
-By December 31, 1993 there was information for 500,000 non-cardiac surgical procedures.
+By December 31, 1993, there was information for 500,000 non-cardiac surgical procedures.
 In 1994 NVASRS was expanded to all 128 VHA hospitals that performed surgery.
 The name was then changed to the National Surgical Quality Improvement Program.

 Beginning in the mid-1990s VHA underwent what the agency characterizes as a major transformation aimed at improving the quality and efficiency of care it provides to its patients.
 That transformation included eliminating underutilized inpatient beds and facilities, expanding outpatient clinics, and restructuring eligibility rules.
 A major focus of the transformation was the tracking of a number of performance indicators—including quality-of-care measures—and holding senior managers accountable for improvements in those measures.